Who we are

 Good governance and supervision are essential to maintain the high-quality standards of our aid.
 That is why we have clear rules and an active Supervisory Board.

 The Supervisory Board consists of six members.
 The members are appointed in their personal capacity.
-The Supervisory Board appoints the Director and supervises the running of the organisation management.
-The Board also helps set the direction of the organisation and provides solicited and unsolicited advice.
+The Supervisory Board appoints the Director and supervises the running of the organisation’s management.
+The Board also helps set the direction of the organisation and provides guidance.

 Members of the Supervisory Board receive no remuneration, except reimbursement for any travel or other necessary expenses incurred.
 Members are appointed for four years, and this term may be renewed once.